BDC Hamburger Icon

 3. Align employees with your vision statement.

-A strong company mission and vision statement are more important than ever.
-Job seekers are taking notice of what companies stand for, and they want to align themselves with organizations that match their values and purpose.
-However, simply reviewing your company’s purpose once at orientation isn’t enough to keep employees engaged.
+A strong company mission and vision statement are more important today than ever.
+Job seekers are taking notice of what companies stand for and they want to align themselves with organizations that match their values and purpose.
+However, reviewing your company’s purpose once at orientation isn’t enough to keep employees engaged.

-“If you are a business owner, you will not be able to create the type of company that lives out your vision without a group of motivated employees to help you accomplish your goals,” said Adam Weber, senior vice president of community at 15Five.
+“If you are a business owner, you will not be able to create the type of company that lives out your vision without a group of motivated employees to help you accomplish your goals,” said Adam Weber, chief evangelist at performance management software company 15Five.

-Write employee job descriptions that match your values and explain to your team how their work directly ties into the company’s overall goals and purpose.
+Write employee job descriptions that match your values and regularly explain to your team how their work directly ties into the company’s overall goals and purpose.
 Engaged employees like to know they have a hand in the company’s success.
 This reminds them of the impact they have on the organization.
+[Learn more about the importance of cultural fit.]

 4. Encourage open communication and feedback.